-During the past several years, I’ve noticed some interesting trends with my clients who are mostly male with a few exceptions.
+During the past several years, I've noticed some interesting trends with my clients, who are often male, with a few exceptions.

-And, my clients are either the younger generation hiring me to help them take the founder’s business (oftentimes their Dad) to a whole new level…
+And my clients are either the younger generation hiring me to help them take the founder's business (frequently their Dad) to a whole new level…

-Fact: If you were born during the baby boom generation, then you are between the ages of 54 and 72.
+Fact: If you were born during the baby boom generation, you are between 54 and 72.

 Here’s why and how to capitalize on the entrepreneurial trend.